Julia-Eggenschwiler/THEEproject_Jaelle_Julia/README.md

 In the github-repository: "THEEproject_Jaelle_Julia" you can find our R Markdown file: "Evolutionary rescue_discrete time_Jaelle_Julia.Rmd".
 This file contains all our annotated code which is needed to execute our simulations.
 Furthermore, there is the knitted hmtl-file: "Evolutionary-rescue_discrete-time_Jaelle_Julia.html", which is an already knitted version of our code.
-The powerpoint presentation: "THEE_project.pptx" contains the slides of our the project-presentation, which was held at the THEE-lab on the 30th of October 2025.
+The powerpoint presentation: "THEE_project_Jaelle_Julia.pptx" contains the slides of our the project-presentation, which was held at the THEE-lab on the 30th of October 2025.
 The word-document: "Report THEE - draft_Julia Eggenschwiler_Jaelle Häfliger", contains the final version of our project-report, all results and outcomes and the interpretation and discussion of the results.

 The subfolder: "r-files with separate plots" contains four additional R-files and two word-documents, with separate plots and notes, which were mainly used during the coding-stage of the project.
 These are not necesary to execute the code and visualize the results of this project.